Potsdam-Sensors/ArduinoPackage/README.md

 5. Push these new changes to the repo via ```git push```

 ## Clearing Arduino Cache
-Sometimes a new board manager verision is slow to be picked up by Arduino IDE.
-It can be forced by perfoming the following steps.
+Sometimes a new board manager version is slow to be picked up by Arduino IDE.
+It can be forced by performing the following steps.

-1. Naviate to the ```/.Arduino15``` folder or respective version.
-Note: On linux this folder is under ```/home``` but will depend on your install and OS.
+1. Navigate to the ```/.Arduino15``` folder or respective version.
+Note: On Linux this folder is under ```/home``` but will depend on your install and OS.
 2. Delete ```package_telosair_index.json```
 3. Delete ```package_index.json``` and ```package_index.sig```
 4. Delete ```.arduino15/staging/packages/telosairDuets.zip```